sribalaji-16/VSDSquadron_FPGA_mini/Task_1.md

 assign testwire = frequency_counter_i[5];
 ```
--->int_osc is an internal oscillator ,frequency_counter_i is a 28-bit counter and testwire outputs bit 5 of the counter which changes periodically
+> int_osc is an internal oscillator ,frequency_counter_i is a 28-bit counter and testwire outputs bit 5 of the counter which changes periodically
 ```verilog
 always @(posedge int_osc) begin
   frequency_counter_i <= frequency_counter_i + 1'b1;
 end
 ```

--->This is an always block, which runs every time int_osc (internal clock) rises this increments the counter on each clock pulse.
+>This is an always block, which runs every time int_osc (internal clock) rises this increments the counter on each clock pulse.
 ```verilog
 SB_HFOSC #(.CLKHF_DIV ("0b10")) u_SB_HFOSC (
   .CLKHFPU(1'b1),